What is speaker diarization?

 No cap on the number of speakers in the audio.
 We have seen very high accuracy of speaker identification on audio with 16+ speakers.
 Other ASR providers may only be able to perform speaker diarization on 4 or less speakers on one channel.

 Supports any language Deepgram transcribes.
 Our speaker diarization is language agnostic.
 Many providers only offer speaker diarization on English or a handful of other languages, which limits your growth.

 Supports both pre-recorded or real-time streaming audio in the cloud or on-prem.
 While other ASR providers can only perform speaker diarization on pre-recorded audio, Deepgram can do both real-time and pre-recorded audio due to our parallel processing and fast AI model architecture.

 If you're looking to get started with a speech-to-text solution, feel free to contact us and we'll be happy to discuss your use case and help you get started.
-Or, you can sign up for Console for free and get $200 in credits to give Deepgram a try.
+You can also visit our API Playground to immediately explore and assess our diarization feature firsthand or sign up for Console and get $200 in free credits to give Deepgram a try.